katjad/javascript101-handbook/best_practices.md

-> Simplicity is the ultimate sophistication.
+> "Simplicity is the ultimate sophistication."

         — Leonardo da Vinci